- 15 West

 RISD Dining is always on the lookout for student help for the various venues on campus.
 At the beginning of the year, there are usually positions available at every facility on campus.
 Eligible students should email the managers at these venues and submit their resume or schedule an interview.

 Preference will be given to Federal or RISD work study students.
-Student Employment and the Student Employment Handbook 2015-16 can provide additional information about work eligibility.
+Student Employment and the 2023 Student Employment handbook can provide additional information about work eligibility.

-Dining: Our Standards
+Dining: Our standards

 The following principles influence both our standards and our purchasing choices: